Review: Mospeada is BACK! Includes Stick, Ray, and Yellow Versions

 This toy comes packaged in a matte box adorned with lovely art by Mercy Rabbit (who also has some art in the Mospeada Complete Art Works book that inspired this flavor of Ride Armor).
-The box is made of very thin cardboard, there’s no flip-top lid, and while you may be surprised at how small the box is (especially if you’ve handled a Beagle Ride Armor or Toynami MPC Cyclone lately, you’ll be even more surprised when you pull out the tray and find the box could have had an inch less depth.
+The box is made of very thin cardboard, there’s no flip-top lid, and at 30 x20 x 10cm you may be surprised how small the box is (especially if you’ve handled a Beagle Ride Armor or Toynami MPC Cyclone lately), you’ll be even more surprised when you pull out the tray and find the box could have had less depth.
 Inside you’ll find the motorcycle and the riding figure as well as:

 1) Alternate helmet-less head

-2) 3x fixed posed hands (Fists come installed, 2x riding position, 2x trigger position, 2x open)
+2) 3x pairs of fixed posed hands (Fists come installed, 2x riding position, 2x trigger position, 2x open)

 3) Display stand